wlg1/wlg1.github.io/ch1.1.md

 <!--- Fig 11 [animated reality of concepts vs fixed coord space model]--->

 We show below how the features on the two basis vectors in Model 1 are rotated onto two new vectors in Model 2.
-This is done by matrix multiplication, causing the basis vectors in Model 2 to now point to the <span style="color:orange">Orange Dot</span> and <span style="color:green">Green Dot</span>; section [] will make it even more clear why matrix multiplication is called a "Change of Basis".
+This is done by matrix multiplication, causing the basis vectors in Model 2 to now point to the <span style="color:orange">Orange Dot</span> and <span style="color:green">Green Dot</span>; Chapter 1.3 will make it even more clear why matrix multiplication is called a "Change of Basis".

 ![2mod_vecs](/cob/2mod_vecs.PNG)